michaelgreenhill/michaelgreenhill.github.io/posts/Persistent addressing for USB devices in Linux.md

 We can grab the `product` and `serial` attributes (and even the `manufacturer` if you're feeling fancy) and use this to identify our device.

-Nextwe, we need to create a udev rule.
+Next, we need to create a udev rule.
 Following the [Debian udev guide](https://wiki.debian.org/udev) - and correcting file/folder paths based on the inevitable variations between Linux flavours - add the following to `/lib/udev/rules.d/z21_persistent-local.rules`

 ```
 ATTR{product}=="RTL2838UHIDIR",ATTR{serial}=="00000001",SYMLINK+="rtl433"